 The Decade of Risk

 When I turned 30, I gave a little speech at my birthday party.
 Among other things, I declared that the following 10 years would be my “decade of risk.”
 I didn’t mean that I planned to take up sword swallowing or start investing in pyramid schemes.
-Rather, I meant that I would try to be more open to experiences that don’t fit into my world view, that may change me in unexpected ways, that lack assurances of enjoyment but offer the potential for enlightenment, in some small way.
+Rather, I meant that I would try to be more open to experiences that didn’t fit into my world view, that could change me in unexpected ways, that lacked assurances of enjoyment but offered the potential for enlightenment, in some small way.
 In short, I would seek to have more experiences for their own sake.
-I’ve fared pretty well, and there are still a couple more years left until I move on to my “decade of wealth and influence” (or whatever the next decade turns out to be).
+In retrospect, I fared reasonably well, just as I did in my forties—my “decade of wealth and influence.”
+(Now in my fifties, I’m inclined to make things easier on myself.
+Can this be my “decade of consistent frozen yogurt consumption”?)